Member Since: 16 Jul 2011

 Location: Rogiet,South Wales

 I am not sure if any lights came on but a warning flashed up on the display,it was so quick i think it said "system failure ".
-The thing is i ran out of fuel a few days ago and i was wondering if the fuel filter was clogged due to this?,but the black smoke has been there for quite a while!!(Intercooler pipe or egr valves?)Better to keep quiet and be thought a fool, than open your mouth and prove it !!!!!
+The thing is i ran out of fuel a few days ago and i was wondering if the fuel filter was clogged due to this?,but the black smoke has been there for quite a while!!(Intercooler pipe or egr valves?)Better to keep quiet and be thought a fool, than open my mouth and prove it !!!!!

 23rd Sep 2011 10:54 am